 The value of the solubility product, Ksp = 6.3 x 10-36, indicates the high degree of insolubility of the product.

-Cation analysis
+Cation Analysis

 All alkali metals (group 1) and some alkaline earth metals (group 2) are soluble except under specific conditions.

 Nearly all Group 3-13 metals are considered insoluble in the presence of sulfide, carbonate, phosphate, and hydroxide.
+The color and type of precipitate will vary.

-Any metal solution can be placed in one of the above-mentioned anions and a precipitate will be observed.
-An example with a +2 metalis shown below:
+Place a chromium solution in a hydroxide solution.
+A green precipitate will be observed.
+The general reaction of a +2 metal with a hydroxide is shown below:

-M2+ + S2 MS(s)
+M2+ + OH- M(OH)2 (s)

 It is not possible to differentiate most metal ions based on solubility alone with some notable exceptions:

-Silver, Ag+, mercury, Hg22+, and lead, Pb2+, are all insoluble in the presence of chloride, bromide, and iodide.
+The addition of silver, Ag+, mercury, Hg22+, or lead, Pb2+ to chloride, bromide, or iodide results in precipitate formation.

-Strontium, Sr2+, barium, Ba2+, mercury, Hg22+, and lead, Pb2+ are insoluble in the presence of sulfate.
+The addition of strontium, Sr2+, barium, Ba2+, mercury, Hg22+, or lead, Pb2+ results in a precipitate in the presence of sulfate.

-Ba2+ forms a solid in the presence of CrO42-, BaCrO4(s).
+Ba2+ forms a yellow solid in the presence of CrO42-, BaCrO4(s).
+This is pigment used in oil-based paint commonly known as “barium yellow”.

 Limited insolubility of metal ions allows for other qualitative tests to positively identify each metal.
 While some form precipitates, others undergo unique color changes in the presence of chelating ions or molecules.
 Cation identifications include nickel, iron, aluminum, and zinc; Ni2+, Fe3+, Al3+, Zn2+.

-Precipitate nickel (II) in the presence of dimethylglyoxime (H2dmg) to form the rose-red precipitate Ni(H2dmg):
+Add nickel (II) in the presence of dimethylglyoxime (H2dmg) to form the rose-red precipitate Ni(H2dmg):

 Ni2+(aq) + 2 H2dmg(aq) Ni(Hdmg)2(s) + 2 H+(aq)

-Iron (III) turns blood-red in the presence of the thiocyanate ion, SCN- forming Fe(NCS)3:
+Add Iron (III) to thiocyanate ion, SCN- to form the blood-red [FeNCS]2+] complex:

 Fe3+(aq) + SCN-(aq) [FeNCS]2+(aq)